developerkhushi/OwnShell/README.md

 # Java REPL CLI Tool

-This is a Java-based Command-Line Interface (CLI) tool that works like a custom shell.
+This is a Java-based Command-Line Interface (CLI) tool that functions as a custom shell.
 It allows users to interact with their system and execute Java code dynamically.
-By installing and configuring this tool, you can run it globally from anywhere on your system by typing java-repl in the terminal or command prompt.
+Once you install and configure this tool, you can run it globally from anywhere on your system by typing java-repl in the terminal

 ---

 ## Features